scala-steward/typelevel-template.g8/src/main/g8/README.md

 ### Community

 Any contribution is more than welcome.
-Also feel free to report bugs, request features using github issues or gitter.
+Also feel free to report bugs, request features using github issues.

 People are expected to follow the [Scala Code Of Conduct](https://www.scala-lang.org/conduct/) when discussing $name$ on the Github page, Gitter channel, or other venues.